 As demonstrated by the example code and results, the Interceptors for both the client and server are installed when the respective process starts.
-Information about registering an interceptor is covered in "Registering Interceptors with the VisiBroker ORB" on page 357.
+Information about registering an interceptor is covered in "Registering Interceptors with the VisiBroker ORB".

 Code listings

 SampleServerLoader